How to Freeze Soup (So It Doesn’t Taste Weird Later)

 Portioning soup into containers and freezer bags with handwritten labels on a wooden kitchen surface in natural light

-Get those right and your soup will taste almost the same after defrosting.
+Get those right, and your soup will taste almost the same as the day you made it.

 Portioning soup into containers and freezer bags with handwritten labels on a wooden kitchen surface in natural light